 Students who believe that they have taken coursework at a regionally accredited institution that is applicable to their current program may submit an e-form waiver either through the student portal or with the assistance of an admissions advisor.
 An official course description for each course must be attached to the e-form request.
 Course descriptions can usually be obtained directly from the issuing institution, copied from an institution’s catalog, or found online through an institution’s course catalog.
 The Office of the Registrar must receive official transcripts from the transferring institution before a course waiver request may be submitted.
 If a course description is not sufficient for determining transferability, students may be required to submit a course syllabus.

-Students can transfer a maximum of 13.5 quarter units at the graduate level provided that the units have not been used to satisfy the requirements of an awarded degree.
+Maximum graduate units accepted in transfer vary by program and range between 4.5 and 13.5 quarter units.
+Students can transfer units at the graduate level provided that the units have not been used to satisfy the requirements of an awarded degree.
 Regardless of the number of units transferred to the graduate program, students must meet residency requirements of their particular program in order to be eligible for graduation.
 Students must refer to their particular degree program to determine the maximum amount of transfer credit that can be applied.
 All courses considered for graduate transfer credit must have been taken in a graduate level degree program or notated as graduate level on the issuing institution’s transcript.

 To be considered for a course waiver, the transferring course must have been completed with a grade of “B” (3.0) or better.
 No courses can be accepted in transfer as a waiver or credit where the grade earned was a “B-” or below.

 If the transfer only qualifies for a waiver, the student does not have to complete the course but credit is not awarded.
 The Academic Advisement Report will show that course requirement has been met but that zero (0) units have been awarded.
 This may require additional graduate-level coursework to be taken in order to satisfy the graduate unit requirements for the student’s degree.